General Operating Support I

 Silver Spring, Maryland ($42,500)

-The Akhmedova Ballet Academy is dedicated to providing the finest quality ballet training utilizing the Vaganova Method with personal and artistic mentoring to prepare young talented dancers to become strong and fully developed artists ready to take their places in major dance companies around the world.
+The Akhmedova Ballet Academy provides high quality ballet training utilizing the Vaganova Method with personal and artistic mentoring to prepare young, talented dancers to become strong and fully developed artists ready to take their places in major dance companies around the world.

 Artpreneurs, Inc., dba Arts on the Block

-Arts on the Block (AOB) empowers creative youth to imagine and shape fulfilling futures, join the creative workforce, and contribute to the quality of life in our communities.
-AOB provides real-world experiences in the arts and entrepreneurial training, offering youth and young adults the opportunity to learn about art, design, and business by engaging them in paid public art commissions.
-They recruit, train, and place young people with art and design aptitudes who are not ordinarily introduced to entry-level jobs and career paths in the creative industries.
+Arts on the Block (AOB) empowers youth to imagine and shape fulfilling futures, join the creative workforce, and contribute to the quality of life in our communities.
+AOB achieves its mission by providing real-world experiences in the arts and entrepreneurial training geared toward opening new pathways to learning and achievement.
+A nonprofit social enterprise with a nearly 20-year history, AOB is a hands-on art apprenticeship program offering youth and young adults the opportunity to learn about art, design, and business by engaging them in paid public art commissions.

-Arts for the Aging (AFTA) engages older adults and caregivers in health improvement and life enhancement through regular participation in the multi-disciplinary arts.
+Arts for the Aging (AFTA) engages older adults and caregivers with diverse abilities and backgrounds in health improvement and life enhancement through regular participation in multi-disciplinary arts.

 Cantate Chamber Singers, dba Cantate